OneSergiusz11/OneSergiusz11/README.md

 - 👋 Hi, I’m @OneSergiusz11
 - 👀 I’m interested in ...
 Programing
 - 🌱 I’m currently learning ...
 Unreal Engine
 - 💞️ I’m looking to collaborate on ...
+My Corporation
-- 📫 How to reach me ...
+- 📫 How to reach me ... sergiusz.geniusz123@gmail.com

 <!---
 OneSergiusz11/OneSergiusz11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.